Enrico Mentana

 Enrico Mentana (born 15 January 1955) is an Italian journalist and television presenter.
-He founded the Italian news program TG5 and directed it from 1992 to 2004.
+He founded the Italian news programme TG5 and directed it from 1992 to 2004.
 In 2005, as Canale 5's editorial director, he conceived and curated the talk show Matrix until his resignation in 2009 due to a disagreement with the network.
-From June 2010 he is the director of the news program TG La7.
+Since June 2010 he has been the director of the news programme TG La7.
 He is also the director of the online newspaper Open, which he founded in December 2018.

 Early life

 Enrico Mentana was born in Milan on 15 January 1955.
 He is the eldest son of Franco Mentana, well-known correspondent of La Gazzetta dello Sport and native of Bova, and Lella, of Jewish origins.
 He was baptized as a Catholic, although he will always show great closeness to the Jewish people.
-His younger brother, Vittorio, has been responsible for Milan football club's communication until 2018.
-Grew in Milan's district of Giambellino, he attended the liceo ginnasio Alessandro Manzoni, first joining the small anarchist group Movimento Socialista Libertario, in 1968, and then the Italian Socialist Party.
+His younger brother, Vittorio, was responsible for AC Milan football club's communication until 2018.
+He grew up in Milan's district of Giambellino, he attended the Liceo Ginnasio Alessandro Manzoni, first joining the small anarchist group Movimento Socialista Libertario, in 1968, and then the Italian Socialist Party.

-He collaborated and then became director of the magazine Giovane Sinistra, the official organ of the Federation of Young Socialists (Federazione Giovanile Socialista Italiana), of which he has been vice-president from 1977 to 1979.
+He collaborated and then became director of the magazine Giovane Sinistra, the official organ of the Federation of Young Socialists (Federazione Giovanile Socialista Italiana), of which he was vice-president from 1977 to 1979.
 He enrolled in the Faculty of Political Sciences of the University of Milan but never graduated.

 In an interview, he stated that he "always thought of being a journalist" because of his father: "because of my love and my admiration for him".
 He joined the redaction of La Gazzetta dello Sport as a proofreader in 1973, when he was 18 years old.
 He became a professional journalist on 2 February 1982.